Logo-PTS-Color-Dark-Horizontal

 What are the Symptoms of Vein Disease?

 Many people with CVI notice aching, swelling, and heaviness in their legs.
-This may feel a bit better when legs are elevated.
+This may feel a bit better when the legs are elevated.
 The swelling can lead to changes in the skin, such as itchiness and sensitivity.
 In advanced cases, you might see discoloration of skin around the ankles.
 The discolored skin is often quite fragile, and the slightest scrape or scratch can cause a wound that is slow to heal.
 Unfortunately, this leaves the skin open to bacterial infections like cellulitis.

 Who is at Risk for Varicose Veins?